 As part of any funding application to Diabetes UK, we are asking applicants to include a work plan that takes into account the impact of COVID 19 on the project deliverables.

 To enable experienced researchers to recruit outstanding science graduates to study for a PhD in the field of diabetes-related research.
-Applications are particularly encouraged from those aspiring to join the next generation of talented independent investigators interested in continuing a career in diabetes research.
+Applications are encouraged from those aspiring to join the next generation of talented researchers interested in continuing a career in diabetes research.

-Studentships are awarded annually, by open competition.
-A key aim of the Diabetes UK research strategy is to help a new generation build life-long careers in diabetes research and therefore awards are made to projects that have clear relevance to the aims of Diabetes UK research strategy and provide training in diabetes research within a supportive environment.
+Awards are made to projects that have clear relevance to the aims of our research strategy and provide training in diabetes research within a supportive environment.

-The stipend offered is as follows for studentships starting October 2018:
+Awards are provided for three-year studentships.
+The stipend offered for studentships starting October 2020 is:

-Support for materials and consumables can be requested and should not exceed £10,000 per annum.
-Costs associated with travel and registration for conferences may also be requested in addition to the budget.
+Tuition fees for UK students is provided, as well as a research allowance to cover all materials, consumables, equipment and animal costs.
+This allowance should not exceed £10,000 per year.
+Costs associated with travel and conference registration may be requested in addition to this allowance.
 These must be fully justified and will be agreed by the Review Panel.

 How to apply

+Applications open in March each year and have an annual deadline of 31 August.
 Decisions are usually made by January the next year.
-Applicants will be notified as to the success of their application by email and letter.
+Applicants will be notified as to the success of their application by email.

 Applications are judged on the following criteria:

-Awarded supervisors should begin recruiting for the studentship post-award.
-Please note that the CV of potential students must be submitted for approval to Diabetes UK before appointment is made and students are expected to hold a degree (classification minimum 2:1) or equivalent.
+Awarded supervisors should begin recruiting for the studentship after it has been awarded.
+The CV of potential students must be submitted to Diabetes UK for approval before an appointment is made and students are expected to hold a relevant degree (classification minimum 2:1) or equivalent.